 WordPress was released in 2003 by Matt Mullenwegg.
-It started out as a blogging platform and has grown significantly in past several years.
+It started out as a blogging platform and has grown significantly in the past several years.
 Now it supports over 60 million websites, making it the world’s most popular Content Management System.
-Some well known websites like Forbes, CNN, SONY, etc, use wordpress.
+Some well-known websites like Forbes, CNN, SONY, etc, use WordPress.

-Manual Installation of WordPress website can be done in less than an hour.
-Moreover, there are many web hosting companies that provide installation of wordpress websites and can have them active in under five minutes.
+Manual Installation of the WordPress website can be done in less than an hour.
+Moreover, there are many web hosting companies that provide installation of WordPress websites and can have them active in under five minutes.

-Because of it’s high popularity, designers prefer to create themes and plugins for WordPress websites and this is the reason why there are over 2000 free themes and 27000+ plugins for customization of website.
+Because of its high popularity, designers prefer to create themes and plugins for WordPress websites and this is the reason why there are over 2000 free themes and 27000+ plugins for customization of the website.

-A website can never be successful unless it’s SEO is done well.
-WordPress provides an “All in one SEO pack” plugin which optimizes the website automatically for search engines.
-It saves time of a user and increases the success rate of a website.
+A website can never be successful unless its SEO is done well.
+WordPress provides an “All in one SEO pack” plugin that optimizes the website automatically for search engines.
+It saves the time for a user and increases the success rate of a website.

-Because of it’s high popularity, WordPress is the most common target of hackers.
-Moreover, the insufficient security of the WordPress itself increases security risks.
+Because of its high popularity, WordPress is the most common target of hackers.
+Moreover, the insufficient security of WordPress itself increases security risks.

 Problems In Large Websites

-As the website grows, it starts getting more number of visitors per day and it’s been observed that wordpress websites need more robust servers to run flawlessly in such cases.
+As the website grows, it starts getting more visitors per day, and it’s been observed that WordPress websites need more robust servers to run flawlessly in such cases.

-Drupal is a powerful open source program which makes it the first choice of technical professionals.
-It was released in 2001 by Dries Buytaert and has achieved over 15 million downloads till date.
-Websites like whitehouse.gov, data.gov.uk etc. are supported by Drupal.
+Drupal is a powerful open-source program, which makes it the first choice of technical professionals.
+It was released in 2001 by Dries Buytaert and has achieved over 15 million downloads to date.
+Websites like whitehouse.gov, data.gov.uk, etc. are supported by Drupal.

 Flexibility and Stability

 The power and flexibility of Drupal are its key features.
-It’s ability to smoothly handle busy websites and large of volume content has made it the first choice of large corporations.
+It’s the ability to smoothly handle busy websites and large volume content has made it the first choice of large corporations.

-A Drupal website page loads more quickly than WordPress and Joomla websites and have faster response times
+A Drupal website page loads more quickly than WordPress and Joomla websites and has faster response times

 Offer Great Possibilities